dineshgopal29/Wrangle_Data_Openstreet_SA_data/README.md

 ```

 #### Zip Codes
-Zipcodes on the address is the other datapoint I have tried to cleanup as part of the analysis.
+Zipcode is an other datapoint I have tried to cleanup as part of my analysis.
 I ran the script below to printout all the zipcodes in the dataset.

 ```
 # Zip Code correction